bhague1281/kevin-bacon-project/readme.txt

 B.H.: Wrote and implemented 4 functions (stated above) for SymbolDirectedGraph.
 B.H.: Defined typedef for AdjIterator.
 File compilable on linprog.
 A.K.: Impemented Push() (for both graph types).
 Use of rehash is VERY inefficient, for insert, but will help with read.
 Can be removed if needed.
+A.K.: Added a size_ variable to efficiently keep track of size and not inneficiently query the size from the existing containers.
+Logically this means massive runtime increases in Push() and small ones elsewhere.